Note: This post was updated on January 3, 2020.

 - Look for a new job

 The idea of activation energy comes from physics.
 But it’s useful in our daily actions as well.
-The idea is basically that once you’re started, you’re more likely to keep going.
-But you have to invest a certain amount of energy in the “starting.”
+Basically, once you’ve started doing something, you’re more likely to keep going.
+But you have to invest a certain amount of energy in the starting.

 Fewer minutes than seven might not be enough to get your brain engaged in whatever the task is.
 But once your brain is engaged, you’re more likely to stick with it.
-Even if you don’t, seven minutes of doing the thing you’ve been avoiding is still better than zero minutes!
+(I like to think of it like “brainpower momentum.”)

 3. Set Cues